SitePen/dstore/README.md

             }
         }
     }

+The items in the `dependsOn' on array can be property names, or they can be other property objects.
+If other property objects are used, the computed property can be used as a standalone entity (it can be observed and values directly retrieved from it), without having to be attached to another parent object.
+The items in this array can be mixed, and include the property's own value as well (using its own name).

 Note, that traditional getters and setters can effectively be defined by creating `valueOf()` and `put()` methods on the property definition.
 However, this is generally eschewed in dstore, since the primary use cases for getters and setters are better served by defining validation or creating a computed property.